deniskyashif/blog/content/posts/2026-04-04-ddd-lean-aggregates.md

 await _documentRepository.AddAsync(document);
 ```

 Now assume we add a new rule: *we cannot attach a document if the project is completed*.
-This rule spans two aggregates (`Project` and `Document`), so it should not live inside `Document`.
+This rule was easy to enforce in the fat aggregate - `Project` had all the data in memory, so a simple status check was enough.
+After the split, this rule spans two aggregates (`Project` and `Document`), so it should not live inside `Document`.
+Does that mean we made a mistake by splitting?
+No - we just need to be explicit about where cross-aggregate rules live.

 That is the point where we split responsibilities explicitly: